 CD is nonetheless considered a new notion for countries.
-India has adequately proved itself as a nation with a reliable technology ground and is vigorously assuming its role in digital and cyberrelated matters at multilateral platforms and global level.15 The CD Division of the Ministry of External Affairs (MEA) is a specialised branch dealing with global cyber governance matters, further engaged in several international forums besides the UN.16 India has also had cyber dialogues with different countries, such as Germany, Australia, Japan, and the US etc., and has been vocal in the global forums about diving into dangers posed by cyber terrorism/crimes.17 Furthermore, India and Israel have ventured on a shared task to improve their bilateral strategic cyber partnership.18 The Indo-Israeli cyber partnership has steadily Cyber-Diplomacy: A Crucial Step Forward in the International Relations of India 95 heightened through private-sector cooperation and investment.19 Some of the examples of the collaborations include Cymulate, Coralogix and Think Cyber India.20 In West Asia, India is seeking to expand technical cooperation with the United Arab Emirates in cyberspace in both public and private sectors.21 India and EU in 2023, discussed cyber cooperation and mechanism in multilateral and regional discussions.22 India and Netherlands held the second cyber dialogue in New Delhi.23 The Fifth Japan and India Cyber Dialogue was held in 2023 virtually to discuss cyber security strategies.24 The G20 nations have further aimed at protecting against global cyber threats.25 Similarly, India and Australia are taking their bilateral ties to an exceptional deck by collaborating in bilateral trade, cyber security and Artificial Intelligence (AI).26 India and the United Kingdom have also pushed forth to boost partnership in the cyber realm.27
+India has adequately proved itself as a nation with a reliable technology ground and is vigorously assuming its role in digital and cyber-related matters at multilateral platforms and global level.
+The CD Division of the Ministry of External Affairs (MEA) is a specialised branch dealing with global cyber governance matters, further engaged in several international forums besides the UN.
+India has also had cyber dialogues with different countries, such as Germany, Australia, Japan, and the US etc., and has been vocal in the global forums about diving into dangers posed by cyber terrorism/crimes.
+The Indo-Israeli cyber partnership.
+The Indo-Israeli cyber partnership has steadily heightened through private-sector cooperation and investment.
+Some of the examples of the collaborations include Cymulate.
+Coralogix and Think Cyber India.
+In West Asia, India is seeking to expand technical cooperation with the United Arab Emirates in cyberspace in both public and private sectors.21 India and EU in 2023, discussed cyber cooperation and mechanism in multilateral and regional discussions.
+India and Netherlands held the second cyber dialogue in New Delhi.23 The Fifth Japan and India Cyber Dialogue was held in 2023 virtually to discuss cyber security strategies.
+The G20 nations have further aimed at protecting against global cyber threats.25 Similarly, India and Australia are taking their bilateral ties to an exceptional deck by collaborating in bilateral trade, cyber security and Artificial Intelligence (AI).26 India and the United Kingdom have also pushed forth to boost partnership in the cyber realm.

-Collaboration on cyber matters is also known to be a critical element of the bilateral relationship between India and the US.28 Both countries have developed a wide-ranging strategic coalition that echoes their common values, democratic practices, national security and economic interests, and shared vision and regulations for cyberspace.
+Collaboration on cyber matters is also known to be a critical element of the bilateral relationship between India and the US.
+Both countries have developed a wide-ranging strategic coalition that echoes their common values, democratic practices, national security and economic interests, and shared vision and regulations for cyberspace.
 Therefore, as part of CD, India should forge ahead further through 'Techno-Diplomatic Countries' to bolster its diplomatic collaborations that could help in addressing the rising cross-border cyber hazards securing international cyberspace.
 India has also been lately engaging in activities with the civil society, private sector and academia to design strategies for cyber policy and has further set up the centres of excellence and institutes of technology in several countries.